-Border to Coast will be transparent with regard to its RI activities and will keep beneficiaries and stakeholders informed.
-This will be done by making publicly available RI and voting policies; publishing voting activity on our website quarterly; reporting on engagement and RI activities to the Partner Funds quarterly; and in our annual RI report.
+Border to Coast is transparent with regard to its RI activities and keeps beneficiaries and stakeholders informed.
+This is done by making publicly available RI and voting policies; publishing voting activity on our website quarterly; reporting on engagement and RI activities to the Partner Funds quarterly, and in our annual RI report.